alissatroiano/Hue/README.md

 ### Research & Planning

-- I learned about writing user stories for multiple end users by reading the following articles:
+- I learned about writing user stories for multiple end-users by reading the following articles:

  - "User Stories with Examples and Template" from [Atlassian article "User Stories with Examples and Template"](https://www.atlassian.com/agile/project-management/user-stories)